tmobile/magentaA11y/_checklist-web/link.md

     result: |
       my browser goes somewhere

-design:
+wcag:
   - name: Perceivable
     list:
       - criteria: Is easy to identify as interactive
-      - criteria: Color and weight are not used as the only means of conveying it is a link
+      - criteria: Color or weight are not used as the only means of conveying it is a link
   - name: Operable
     list:
       - criteria: Is keyboard operable